DrDeviant/linuxallenum/README.md

 # linuxallenum
 this bash script is for remote linux hosts hacked!

+## Note:
-Note: these scripts will change critically hacked host!
+these scripts will change critically hacked host!

-Over 200 tools and utilities:
+Over 100 tools and utilities:
 - delete logs;
 - local privesc;
 - local exploits;
 - dump credentials;
 - enumerations;
-- hack protocols and containers
+- hack protocols and containers;
+- tunnelling;
+- evasion;

 and much more...